Just a Little Sin

-Watch for a moment today where you are given the choice to let anger, envy or something else negative slip in.
-Recognize it.
+Let’s watch for any moment today where we have the choice to let anger, envy or something else negative slip in.
+And when one shows up, let’s recognize it.
 Refute it.
-And replace it with God's spirit of love.
+And replace it with God’s spirit of love.

 Please register for a free account to view this content